notthattal/multiple-sclerosis-research/README.md

 ```
 train-models
 ```
-- Notes: After training the models and scaler should be saved to the models directory
+- Notes: After training, the models and scaler should be saved to the models directory

 ## File Structure